JimGreasley/Weather-Dashboard/README.md

 After the weather data has been displayed for a city, it will be saved in the history array (if it doesn't already exist in the array) and the updated history array is stored, in JSON format, in local storage.

+Using a city name of "clear" in the search field will delete the city history array, allowing for a fresh start.

 ## Link